akka/akka/akka-docs/src/main/paradox/typed/replicated-eventsourcing-auction.md

 Java
 :   @@snip [AuctionExample](/akka-persistence-typed-tests/src/test/java/jdocs/akka/persistence/typed/ReplicatedAuctionExampleTest.java) { #events }

-The winner does not have to pay the highest bid but only enough to beat the second highest so the `highestCounterOffer` is in the `AuctionFinished` event.
+The winner does not have to pay the highest bid but only enough to beat the second highest, so the `highestCounterOffer` is in the `AuctionFinished` event.

 Let's have a look at the auction entity that will handle incoming commands: